w3f/polkadot-spec/spec.md

 - `System` calls `S.Administration.start_block(block)`; if it aborts, revert/discard `S` and the block is considered invalid.
 - for each transaction `tx` in `block.transactions`, `Nobody` calls `S[tx.destination][tx.function_name](tx.params...)`.
 If a transaction aborts, then the block is aborted and considered invalid.
   - Transactions can include signed statements from external actors such as fishermen, but crucially can also contain unsigned statements that simply record an "accepted" truth (or piece of extrinsic data).
 Timestamp would be an example of this.
 When a validator signs a block as a relay-chain candidate they implicitly ratify each of the blocks statements as being valid truths.
   - One set of statements that appear in the block are selected para-chain candidates.
-In this case it is a simple message to `S.Parachain.update_head(parachain_id: U64, head_data: [...], egress_queue_root: H256, changed_balances: U64 -> U256)`.
+In this case it is a simple message to `S.Parachain.update_head(parachain_id: U64, head_data: bytes, egress_queue_roots: [H256, ...], balance_uploads: [[U64, U256], ...])`.
 The `*_precondition` function barriers ensure that externally received transactions cannot call these directly.
 This call ensures any DOT balances on the para-chain required as fees for the egress-queue is burned. `changed_balances` records the change of any funds owned as a result of transfer from on-parachain to parachain-on-relaychain.
 - For each para-chain, the egress-queue messages are processed.
 - `System` calls `S.Administration.end_block(block)`; if it aborts, revert/discard `S` and the block is considered invalid.